ciniki/sapos/docs/notes.md

     - this status should not be used for account purposes, it's not officially an invoice yet

 - 20 - Creating
-    - The invoice is being created by a user of the business.
+    - The invoice is being created by a user of the tenant.
 It's not yet officially an invoice in the system, and should not be considered for accounting purposes.
     - typically invoices will not stay in this state a long time, just while the user adds items.